 Other birds either seen or heard include Wattled Honeyeater, Fiji Goshawk, Barking Pigeon, Island Thrush (heard only) and Streaked Fantail.

 Day 2: Buca Bay – Devo to see Silktail.

-Long and demanding day – 3 hours drive each way, mostly on dirt roads.
-We leave Daku at approx 4.00am to be there at the best time for the birds.
+We leave Daku at approx 6.00am.
 Once there, the terrain is steep and overgrown.

 Andrew: This was our opportunity to see two iconic species, the Silktail and Orange Dove and we were not disappointed as both these species were frequently and easily seen (but not so easy to photograph).
 The Silktail is a truly impressive little bird being deep velvet black with blue spangling on the head and upper body parts, and having a conspicuous silky white rump.
 We saw at least three individuals in this patch of forest leading us to believe that there must be a reasonably large population of these birds on the peninsula to which the Vanua Levu subspecies of the Silktail is restricted.

 The Orange Dove with its vivid orange plumage in the male bird is equally impressive.
 The call is a very distinctive and mechanical tock repeated at various rates of frequency.
 In complete contrast the female is a green bird, but despite her effective camouflage was more frequently seen than the male bird.